ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Now lets use our knowledge from **chapter two** of the tutorial to build a transaction for our wallet, which will send 4 transactions simultaneously:
+Now let's use our knowledge from [chapter two](/develop/smart-contracts/tutorials/wallet#-deploying-our-wallet) to build a transaction for our wallet that can send 4 transactions simultaneously:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">